 What is taught in class?

 Arnis De Malaya (ADM) is not a pure Filipino Martial Art (FMA), but a FMA system based primarily on Remy Presas' Modern Arnis.
 There is material from other sources such as 'The Dog Brothers', Lameco Escrima, Balintawak and some flavors of Kali.
-The ADM system integrates material from American Kenpo, Brazilian Ju Jitsu, Small Circle Ju Jitsu, Muay Thai and American boxing.
+The ADM system integrates material from American Kenpo, Small Circle Ju Jitsu, Brazilian Jiu Jitsu and boxing.
 Lastly, some proprietary material was created specifically for ADM and is taught as part of the curriculum.
 From time to time, material outside of the curriculum is taught in class or expert guest instructors are brought in to enhance the class material and expand student experience.
 The bolded arts have had the most significant influence on ADM.

 How much does a private lesson cost?

 Our instructors have other full-time jobs and pursue training of their own, and therefore private lessons are not available to the public.
-This class is not a money-making enterprise for us, it is done out of a love of training and spreading the art.
 Our time is limited, and we recommend students attend group classes for at least a year before they pursue any individualized private training with instructors.
-We have not set a price on private lessons because we do not charge consistent Arnisadors for them.
-We view training as a complete journey for a student that is not containerized into 'sessions' or 'hours'.
+We have not set a price on private lessons because we do not typically charge consistent Arnisadors for them.
 Once you have met basic requirements and been training with the group regularly, there will be opportunities to train directly and privately with the instructors once they get to know you, your specific needs, on occasions to help prep you for testing or just to improve a certain skill.
 We also encourage students to make arrangements to train together outside of class.

 Who teaches classes?